MCDMSociety/MOrepo-Pedersen08/instances/ReadMe.md

 ## Raw format description

 The instance files are not in a plain text format.
-However, if you would like to convert an instance to plain text file then the xml file may be converted using an xslt stylesheet.
+However, if you would like to convert an instance to plain text file then the xml file may be converted using an xslt style sheet.
 For more details see the [ReadMe.md](../convert/ReadMe.md) file in the `convert` folder.